54GradSoftware/google-fonts-checker/backend/README.md

 # tracker checker

-a simple api to search for known trackers for a specific website
+a simple API to search for known trackers for a specific website

 ## start server
 ```